sivakusayan/blog/src/posts/2025/10/performance-experiments-are-hard.md

 - [Can Hardware Performance Counters be Trusted?](https://ieeexplore.ieee.org/document/4636099)
 - [Nondeterminism in Hardware Performance Counters](https://ieeexplore.ieee.org/document/6557172)

-You can probably find a fair amount of other papers that talk about the variability of hardware performance counters.
-An easy example is that counting the number of instructions retired for a specific program may vary wildly if you include kernel space events, as trap handlers can cause inconsistencies between executions.

-Another problem to keep in mind is that you should double check that the performance counters your tool advertises are actually listed in your processor manual.
+A note on performance counters.
+Depending on how paranoid you are, you should double check that the performance counters your tool advertises are actually listed in your processor manual.
 For example, when using `perf list`, the tool advertises that I can measure `l2_latency.l2_cycles_waiting_on_fills`, even though I couldn't find that event anywhere in my Zen3 manual.
 It seems like the [PR that added support for measuring that event](https://github.com/torvalds/linux/commit/da66658638c947cab0fb157289f03698453ff8d5) added that event because the measured count was non-zero, even though it wasn't listed in the manual.
 It was submitted and approved by AMD employees,